derekknight34/Regression-Models/README.md

 Fantasy Hockey Points Prediction
 Project Overview

 This project focuses on predicting "Next Year's Fantasy Points" (NextYearFPs) for hockey players, an essential metric for fantasy hockey leagues and player performance analysis.
-The model aims to leverage historical player statistics to forecast future performance, using machine learning techniques.
+The model aims to leverage historical player statistics to forecast future performance, using machine learning and other regression techniques.

 Dataset